httptoolkit/http-encoding/README.md

 **Everything you need to handle HTTP message body content-encoding**

 This package includes methods to decode & encode all commonly used HTTP content encodings, in a consistent format, usable in a wide range of Node.js versions and browsers.
+Both buffer & streaming APIs are available.

 The supported codecs are: